Livestock on roads

-Injured or orphaned native animals such as kangaroos, possums, lizards and snakes etc. on roads or in public areas should be reported to the Wildlife Rescue and Emergency Service
+Injured or orphaned native animals such as kangaroos, possums, lizards and snakes etc. on roads or in public areas should be reported to Wildlife Victoria

-Stock on road represents a significant danger to motorists.
+Livestock on roads represent a significant danger to motorists.

-Owners of stock should take care to ensure that fencing is properly maintained.
+Owners of livestock should take care to ensure that fencing is properly maintained.

 Lost and Found Animals